Bradley Beal Player Props: Wizards vs. Hawks

-The Washington Wizards, with Bradley Beal, face off versus the Atlanta Hawks at 7:00 PM ET on Wednesday.
+Bradley Beal and his Washington Wizards teammates will face the Atlanta Hawks on Friday at 7:00 PM ET.

-In this piece we'll examine Beal's stats and trends, helping you make good predictions on prop bets.
+Let's look at Beal's prop bets, and some stats and trends to help you make good wagers.

 Bradley Beal Prop Bets vs. the Hawks